Going the extra mile for your

 Gradually we started to lose confidence in the domestic (rescue) flights.
 However, the urgency to leave increased when the Dutch embassy announced the very last repatriation flight from Manila.
 Before then, we had to have a domestic flight from the island to the capital Manila.
 We were not allowed to leave anything to chance and decided to set up our own escape.

-As a well-oiled machine, we started working as a team to arrange a self-organized passenger flight to Manila under the name ‘DutchAirways 2020’ (see Article 3).
+As a well-oiled machine, we started working as a team to arrange a self-organised passenger flight to Manila under the name ‘DutchAirways 2020’ (see Article 3).
 A local airline company could rent us an airplane including personnel on the condition that we arranged the permits in time.
 We engaged KLM as an advisory body that could also exert pressure on the Philippine airspace to obtain the permits.
-In addition, we consulted the embassy and the tourist consulate for approaching other stranded travelers.
+In addition, we consulted the embassy and the tourist consulate for approaching other stranded travellers.

 Miraculously, we managed to get all the permits in two days, and we even managed to put enough passengers on the flight, to make it an affordable flight for everyone.
 Until the last moment it was uncertain whether everything would actually go according to plan.